An Empirical Investigation of Reconstruction-Based Models for Seizure Prediction from ECG Signals: Materials and Methods

 \subsubsection{Multi-Head Convolutional LSTM Autoencoder}

 MH-C-LSTM-AE is a hybrid model that integrates convolutional layers, LSTM layers, and multi-head attention mechanisms to effectively capture both spatial and temporal complexity.
 In this model, the encoder begins with 1D convolutional layers, which identify localized features such as QRS complexes and waveform patterns.
 These layers use dilation factors to expand the receptive field, allowing the model to capture both fine-grained and broader patterns.
 Next, LSTM layers model temporal dependencies, tracking periodic trends and abrupt transitions.
-Additionally, in order to enhance the efficiency of the encoder, multi-head attention mechanisms are integrated into the model, enabling the model to dynamically focus on the most critical regions of the signal representations.
-This attention-based feature enhances the detection of subtle, localized anomalies indicative of pre-ictal states, even with complex background patterns.
-The decoder, mirroring the encoder, reconstructs both temporal and spatial signal features, ensuring accurate anomaly detection.
-The architecture is motivated by the need to comprehensively capture the multiscale nature of ECG-derived representations, which often contain both localized events (e.g., QRS complexes) and long-term dependencies (e.g., heart rate variability) \cite{Canizo.2019}.
+To further enhance representation learning, multi-head attention mechanisms are incorporated into the latent space, allowing the model to selectively focus on informative temporal regions and capture long-range dependencies within the signal.
+This attention mechanism facilitates the identification of subtle abnormalities potentially associated with pre-ictal states, even in the presence of complex background variations.
+The decoder reconstructs the input signal through complementary attention, LSTM, and convolutional operations, preserving both temporal and spatial characteristics necessary for accurate reconstruction-based anomaly detection.
+A sigmoid activation function is applied at the output layer to constrain reconstructed values within the normalized input range.
+The architecture is motivated by the need to comprehensively capture the multiscale nature of ECG-derived representations, which often contain both localized events (e.g., QRS complexes) and long-term dependencies (e.g., HRV) \cite{Canizo.2019}.
 The architecture of this model is illustrated in Fig. \ref{fig_multi_head}.